brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Noisy Samples
     -   Small data samples in nodes down the tree
     -   Tree Pruning solves for overfitting
-        -   Adding a cost term to objetive which captures tree complexity
+        -   Adding a cost term to objective which captures tree complexity
         -   $\text{Tree Score} = SSR + \alpha T$
         -   As the tree grows in size, the reduction in SSR has to more than offset the complexity cost

 ## Nature of Decision Trees

--   Decision Trees can model non-linear relationships (complex deicison boundaries)
+-   Decision Trees can model non-linear relationships (complex decision boundaries)
 -   Spline regressions cannot achieve the same results
     -   Spline adds indicator variables to capture interactions and create kinks
     -   But the decision boundary has to be continuous
     -   The same restriction doesn't apply to decision trees
--   Decision Trees don't require feature sscaling
+-   Decision Trees don't require feature scaling
 -   Decision Trees are less sensitive to outliers
     -   Outliers are of various kinds:
         -   Outliers: Points with extreme values